eonfluxor/kron/README.md

 ### Why Delay?

 Instead of returning a timer instance, Delay manages the Timer instances internally through a `DelayKey` -> `Timer` dictionary.
+This makes easy to call delay from distant components or threads accesing the timers by their key value

 The `DelayKey` can be etiher an `String` struct or `AnyObject` instance.
 If an object is passed the key is inferred from the object's pointer.

+As the intention is to facilitate calling delay from distant implementations you can optional pass a context `ctx` value.
+A context can be `Any` struct or class instance and it's internally wrapped with a weak reference to prevent retain cycles.
+The context is then optionally passed to the timeOut closure.

 ```
 Delay.idle(1, key:"debounce mouse"){ (key,ctx) in
             //